DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/hover-state.md

 # HoverState Plugin Reference

-The `HoverState` plugin implements series' and point's hover state.
+The `HoverState` plugin  implements the *hovered* state for points and series

 ## Import